 If the water level in your toilet bowl is too high, there could be a clog or the level may need adjusting.

 If fixing the plumbing is something that seems like a nightmare to you, you can send that worry on its way with a home warranty.
-In fact, an American Home Shield® Home Warranty covers many of the major parts and components of your home plumbing system — including accessing sewer lines in walls and under floors.
+In fact, an American Home Shield® Home Warranty with plumbing covers many of the major parts and components of your home plumbing system — including accessing sewer lines in walls and under floors.
 You’ve already invested in a home.
 Now it’s time to protect that investment.
 Be sure with the shield.®